-2.5.
-CERTIFICATION BASIS
+2.5 Type Certification Basis

-In accordance with the basic principles of this process at para 2.1, the Certification Basis established for each of the RPAS certification category depends on the expected level of maturity the System, the certification aspirations defined in the CONOPS/ORS and/or discussed at the kickoff meeting.
+In accordance with the basic principles of this process at para 2.1, the Type Certification Basis established for each of the RPAS certification category depends on the expected level of maturity the System, the certification aspirations defined in the CONOPS/ORS and/or discussed at the kickoff meeting.

 The following table presents the different options.
-In this context, it is worth reminding that the information provided in the table represent a guideline for the configuration of a final Certification Basis, which normally includes tailored requirements and waivers, as explained in the norms AER(EP).P-2 and AER(EP).P-21.
+In this context, it is worth reminding that the information provided in the table represent a guideline for the configuration of a final Type Certification Basis, which normally includes tailored requirements and waivers, as explained in the regulations AER(EP).P-2 and AER(EP).P-21.

-RPAS military certification category Certification Basis Notes Military open None (no flight certification achieved for this certification category) If feasible, the Company will be asked to compile the RPAS checklist/IAC, otherwise, the DAAA will try to fill the checklist with any available information
+RPAS military certification category Type Certification Basis Notes Military open None (no flight certification achieved for this certification category) If feasible, the Company will be asked to compile the RPAS checklist/IAC, otherwise, the DAAA will try to fill the checklist with any available information authorization.
+This activity will be discharged by the Company in the case of O-MPtF, and by the RPAS user in the other case.

-RPAS military certification category Certification Basis Notes
+RPAS military certification category Type Certification Basis Notes

 Military specific None (no flight certification is achieved).
 The Company will be required to fill any of the following, depending on the RPAS MTOW:

 RPAS checklist / IAC (micro/mini)

-STANAG 4671 (tactical, strategic fixed wing)
+STANAG 4671 (light, tectical, strategic fixed wing)

-STANAG 4702 (tactical, strategic rotary wing)
+STANAG 4702 (mini rotary wing)

-STANAG 4703 (mini, light fixed wing)
+STANAG 4703 (mini fixed wing)

-STANAG 4746 (mini, light rotary wing)
+STANAG 4746 (light, tactical, strategic rotary wing)

 These tables will be used by the DAAA to conduct the relevant technical analyses in order to produce a technical clearance or a safety case

 In the case of total lack of information and interfaces with the Company, the RPAS will receive only a technical clearance (no O-MPtF) and it will be DAAA duty to compile at least the RPAS checklist/IAC (any MTOW).

 Military RPAS checklist / IAC

 certified STANAG 4671

 STANAG 4702

 STANAG 4703

 STANAG 4746